 When an employee gets injured on the job, the last thing they want to worry about is how they will cover medical expenses or lost wages.
 Worker’s compensation, often referred to simply as workers’ comp, is designed to protect employees by providing benefits to cover these costs.
 Understanding how workers’ compensation works is essential for both employers and employees, especially when dealing with complex cases like cumulative trauma injuries.
+By fostering awareness and knowledge, we can enhance the process and contribute to building community support for those navigating these challenging situations.

 This guide will help you understand how worker’s compensation works, the types of injuries it covers, and how to navigate the process, including filing claims for specific injuries.